Producer sues Fox News, alleging she's being set up for blame in $1.6 billion suit

 Updated March 21, 2023 at 9:49 AM ET

-At the same time, Fox News sought a restraining order from a New York state judge against the producer, Abby Grossman, to prevent her from publicly disclosing information linked to that suit, filed by Dominion Voting Systems.
+At the same time, Fox News sought a restraining order against the producer, Abby Grossberg, to prevent her from publicly disclosing information linked to that suit, brought by Dominion Voting Systems.

 Alleging that Fox News is scapegoating female stars and staffers